OSU fraternity holds stem cell drive for fellow student's 13-year-old brother battling leukemia

 “Phillip is one of my really good friends.
 I’ve known Pike for years.
 I remember him running around at football games,” said Hayden.

-Loved ones say that Pike loves cooking and his dream is to be a chief.
+Loved ones say that Pike loves cooking and his dream is to be a chef.

 “His mother just got over lymphoma," said Hayden.